dai-dao/crawlbot/README.md

 ### TODO
-- re-factor time sleep, with a time limit to wait for new request, if no new request and out channel has been drained then cancel in channel
-    - how to check if a channel has been drained or not?
+- how to check if out channel is still waiting for a I/O process to complete?
-    - the closing decision depends on that
 - Copy tests from fetchbot, re-write a few so i know what it's doing